manyducksco/borf/packages/fronte/README.md

   }
 });

+// Mount another router under a subpath. router.mountRouter("/other", otherRouter);

 // Router is fully functional by itself and can be used outside of providing routes to the app. const match = router.match("/things/2/edit");
 // { path: "/things/2/edit", pattern: "/things/{#id}/edit", params: { id: 2 }, query: {}, view: ThingEdit, ... }